 Popular Skills for Project Manager, Architecture

 Architecture Project Managers seem to wield many skills on the job.
-Most notably, skills in Project Management, Client Interaction, Project Coordinating, and Microsoft Excel are correlated to pay that is above average.
+Most notably, skills in Project Management, Client Interaction, Autodesk Revit Architecture, and Microsoft Excel are correlated to pay that is above average.
 At the other end of the pay range are skills like AutoDesk, 3D Rendering, and AutoCAD Architecture.
-It is often found that people who know Client Interaction are also skilled in AutoCAD.
-People who know Project Management usually also know Microsoft Office.
+Those familiar with Client Interaction also tend to know AutoCAD.
+Those familiar with Project Management tend to be well versed in Microsoft Office.

 Pay by Experience Level for Project Manager, Architecture